crest-cassia/xsub/README.md

 - **usage**: `xdel {job_id}`
   - cancel the specified job
     - if the job finished successfully, return code is zero.
-    - if the job is not found, it returns non-zero.
+    - if the cancel command fails, return code is non-zero.
   - output format is not defined.

 ## Extending